FourierFlows/FourierFlows.jl/docs/src/problem.md

 Note that the Fourier transform of a real-valued array `u` is complex-valued.
 Also because we use the real Fourier transform, the array `uh` is smaller.

-In this simple example our state variable is simply `uh`, i.e., `sol = uh`.
+In this example our state variable is simply `uh`, i.e., `sol = uh`.

 Next we need to construct the equation.
-Equation contains the linear coefficients for the linear part of the PDE, stored in an array `L`, and the function `calcN!()` that  calculates the nonlinear terms from the state variable `sol`.
+The equation contains the linear coefficients for the linear part of the PDE, stored in an array `L`, and the function `calcN!()` that calculates the nonlinear terms from the state variable `sol`.
 In our case, our equation is linear and, therefore,

 ```@example 2